nrbns/Regen-v1/docs/REGEN_INTEGRATION.md

 ## Overview

-Regen has been fully integrated into OmniBrowser as the AI brain that controls the browser, automates workflows via n8n, and provides a unified chat + voice interface.
+Regen has been fully integrated into Regen as the AI brain that controls the browser, automates workflows via n8n, and provides a unified chat + voice interface.
 Everything works as **one unified app** - the user never sees separate products.

 ## Architecture